NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/how-to/write_a_tutorial.md

 A user should be able to copy and paste every code block in the tutorial in order and get the exact results seen on the documentation page.
 !!! tip "Do"
-    Display all code, starting from `import SomeSiennaPackage` !!! warning "Don't"
+    Display all code, starting from `using SomeSiennaPackage` !!! warning "Don't"
     Use `#hide` or
     [`@setup`](https://documenter.juliadocs.org/stable/man/syntax/#reference-at-setup)